 When your employer withholds federal income tax from your check, he sends the amount to the Internal Revenue Service, where it is held as a credit toward your tax bill at the end of the year.
 If you don’t have enough withheld, you’ll owe the extra money to the IRS when you file your return.
 It’s easier on your budget to have enough tax taken out periodically throughout the year so you don’t owe.
 There can be several reasons for not having enough taken out, but all can be remedied.

 Your employer calculates and withholds your federal income tax based on entries you make on your W-4 withholding allowance certificate, which you typically fill out when you start a job.
 If you claim too many withholding allowances on your W-4, you could have an insufficient amount withheld from your check.
 Decreasing the number of allowances you claim will increase the amount of federal tax withheld.
 The filing status you claim on your W-4 also affects the amount withheld from your check.
 Single filers pay a higher tax rate than married filers, but it is possible for dual-income households to have insufficient withholding.
 If you’re married and your spouse also works, you may not have enough combined tax withheld if each of you claim the same number of allowances and choose the “Married” filing status on Form W-4.
 Entries you make on your W-4 are used by your employer only to calculate the amount of tax to withhold from your pay.
-These entries are not necessarily associated with the filing status and exemptions you claim on your tax return.
+These entries are not necessarily associated with the filing status or exemptions you claim on your tax return.

 Changes in Your Situation